dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 ```
 <img src='./pic1.png' style="width:375px;" />

-So we added root `Svg` component with `viewBox` of 200 x 200 size.
-And `Circle` inside with center, radious, stroke width and color.
+So we added the root `Svg` component with `viewBox` of 200 x 200 size.
+And `Circle` inside with center, radius, stroke width, and color.

-For pie chart we will need just a segment of circle.
+For the pie chart, we will need just a segment of a circle.
 We can archive it with `strokeDashoffset` and `strokeDasharray` params.

 ```typescript
 const circumference = 2 * Math.PI * radius;